FlorianDevP/remix-themes/README.md

 - `metadata`: An object which contains the following properties:
   - `definedBy`: The theme source.
 It can be `USER` or `SYSTEM`.
 Useful to detect if the theme was set by the user or by the system.

+### useClientTheme

+Gets the theme on the client from the cookie if it was not available on the server.

+- `cookieName`: Name of the cookie used store the theme.
+- `data`: Theme value you get from your loader.
+  Undefined if the loader failed to get the theme or was not called.

 ### createThemeSessionResolver